 Testosterone in gender-affirming care

 At GGO Med, I believe in inclusive healthcare.
-While gender-affirming care involves a multidisciplinary team approach (and I work within a network of endocrinologists, psychosexual therapists, and gender-affirming surgeons), I'm committed to ensuring that all patients who need testosterone therapy — regardless of gender identity — receive expert, evidence-based, and compassionate care.
+Gender-affirming care involves a multidisciplinary team — I work within a network of endocrinologists, psychosexual therapists, and gender-affirming surgeons.
+All people who need testosterone therapy, regardless of gender identity, receive expert, evidence-based, and compassionate care.

-Testosterone deficiency doesn't just affect your hormones — it affects your confidence, your relationships, your work, and your sense of self.
+Testosterone deficiency does not just affect your hormones — it affects your confidence, your relationships, your work, and your sense of self.
 Many men I see describe feeling like a shadow of who they used to be.
-That's not an exaggeration, and it's not "all in your head."
+That is not an exaggeration, and it is not 'all in your head.'

 Successful treatment goes beyond normalising a blood test.
-It means restoring your energy, your drive, your interest in sex, your ability to build muscle, your clarity of thought, and your emotional resilience.
-For many patients, TRT is genuinely transformative.
+It means restoring your energy, drive, interest in sex, ability to build muscle, clarity of thought, and emotional resilience.
+For many men, TRT is genuinely transformative.

-But I also want to be honest: TRT is not a magic bullet.
-It won't fix a relationship that was struggling before your testosterone dropped.
-It won't automatically give you the body of a 25-year-old.
+TRT is not a magic bullet.
+It will not fix a relationship that was struggling before your testosterone dropped.
+It will not automatically give you the body of a 25-year-old.
 And it requires commitment — regular blood tests, consistent medication use, and ongoing communication with your clinician.

 Impact on sexual function